pixelnest/pixelnest.github.io/tutorials/2d-game-unity/install-and-scene/index.md

 - Scripts: all the code goes here
 - **Textures**: sprites, images of your game.
 Keep this name!
 Unity will recognize it and automate some tasks.

 Now The scene.
-Create empty objects and use them as "folder".
+Create empty objects and use them as "folders" too.

 [ ![Logicial objects][unity_logical_objects] ][unity_logical_objects]